Quantum Non-Linear Bandit Optimization: Full Proofs

 Recall that a quantum sampling oracle enables the access to a superposition that entirely encodes a distribution of finite size.
 The following notations will be found convenient in constructing our proofs.
 Let $Y(Z) = f_{\vw^*}(Z)$ and define $F_\vw(X) := \sum_{Z \in D(X)} (f_\vw(Z) - Y(Z))^2 = \sum_{i=1}^M (f_\vw(Z_i) - Y(Z))^2 $ where $D(X)$ is some probability distribution with finite sample space $\Omega \subseteq \R^d$ centered at $X$ of size $|\Omega| = M$, $L(f_\vw) = \E_X F_\vw(X)$, and $\hat{L}(f_\vw)= 1/T_0\sum_{i=1}^{T_0} F_\vw(X_i)$.
 It is easy to check that $\E_X[\hat{L}(f_\vw)] = L(f_\vw)$.
 We also assume that the output value of $f$ is contained in a interval of length $b \geq 1$.
 Note that if $M = 1$, then the quantum sampling oracle becomes a classical oracle.
 Hence, without loss of generality, we can have $M \gg 1$.

-\begin{remark} In general $Y(Z) = f_{\vw^*}(Z) + \eta$ as in \Cref{eq:noisy_func_op}.
-Classically, a $Y(Z)$ is returned when querying with input $Z$, and one can estimate $f_{\vw^*}(Z)$ by Chernoff bound.
+\begin{remark} In classical setting, $Y(Z) = f_{\vw^*}(Z) + \eta$, and a $Y(Z)$ is returned when querying with input $Z$, and one can estimate $f_{\vw^*}(Z)$ by Chernoff bound.
 However, in quantum realm, one can extract $f_{\vw^*}(Z)$ while still maintaining it as a quantum superposition instead of a classical sample by mean estimation algorithms \cite{Mon15,SZ23} without performing the measurement.
 Therefore, it is not a strong relaxation to have $Y(Z) = f_{\vw^*}(Z)$ in the analysis. \end{remark}

 \begin{lemma} Given an oracle that accesses a dataset $\{Z,f_{\vw^*}(Z)\}_{Z\in D(X)}$ where $D$ is some distribution with finite sample space $\Omega \subseteq \R^d$ centered at $X$ when queried with input $X$.
 Let $\calF$ be a finite function class satisfying $\calF \subset \{ f:[0,1]^d \rightarrow [-b, b] \}$ for some $b \geq 1$ and define empirical risk minimizer (ERM) $\hat{f}_{T_0} := \argmin_{f \in \calF} \left\{ \hat{L}(f) \right\}.$ Then with probability at least $1-\delta$, the following holds